jamesconfy/example/README.md

 You will be able to view the app on [localhost]("http://localhost/v1")

+To load the [data](./data.csv), just go to [localhost/load]("http://localhost/v1/load") and the user data automatically get added to the database, note: this is only possible when the database is empty, if you have already added users to the database, this will not work.

 That should get the api up and running.
 The api uses a mysql database system for data storage (so do not be scared when a sites.db file show up on your system, it is not a bug).